kvassAI/slate/source/includes/_payment_methods.md

 # Payment Methods

-Payment Methods allows you to use multiple payment systems: Credit Card (Stripe, Braintree, etc.), PayPal, DIBS, etc. Furthermore, you can retrieve this information later for recurring payments and so on.
+Payment Methods allow you to use multiple payment systems: Credit Card (Stripe, Braintree, etc.), PayPal, DIBS and more.
+You can also retrieve this information later for recurring payments or however you may require.

 The user has a `default_payment_method` which can be updated in the user object.
 This default payment method corresponds to the last payment method used by the user to pay for an order.